 Second only to her piano, mom’s most prized possession was her sewing machine.
 She could really make it sing; we believe this is how Singer got its name.
 We never experienced Back to School Shopping.
 There were no shopping malls on these naval air stations, only the PX in a Quonset hut.
 Mom made all of our clothes and we could rest assured at our birthday or Christmas parties to anticipate opening at least one package of new underwear.
 She insisted that we were clean well groomed.

 Mom was raised during The Depression.
 She actually corrupts the word parsimonious ' as being far too liberal.
 No-one could pinch pennies or darn stockings or endure frayed red sweaters ‘To make do ” more so than Lorlei Keep Metlce.
 She sacrificed for us.
 I previously stated Mom was a giver, not a taker and we can document that mom and dad, contributed generously to their churches, sororities, foundations and children over their lifetime.
 They lived frugally with the occasional splurge by dad.
 They epitomize the best of The Greatest Generation.
 For those suspect, one only has to go to Central Oregon and view the placard where mom and dad are featured on the pathway outside of the Great Hall at Sun River, Oregon.
 As model Oregonians they are properly honored for posterity.

 There is no doubt that Lorlei Metke lived a long, productive, and morally directed life and we are the richer recipients of her principled character and lifestyle.
 She is the glue that held our family together through thick and thin and it is our challenge to model and continue to live and learn from her example.

-To send flowers to Lorlei's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lorlei Keep Metke, please visit our floral store.